mustafa-siddiqui/Solar-Tracking-System/README.md

 ### Notes
 [*important points to let others know of/keep track of for oneself during development*]

 -> Correct circuit set up is essential to normal operation of the microcontroller.
 Two capacitors required for Vdd pins on either side of the MCU. ~7-10k ohm resistor required betweeen `MCLR/Vpp` and `Vdd` pins.
-Add a 7.5kΩ resistor between `MCLR/Vpp` and `Vdd` pins.
 Extra precaution to set all pins as digital output upon start up.

 -> Please make sure to add adequate comments to ease any debugging processes later down the line.
 Also, in the header files for the modules, please make sure to add a comment block above the function declaration mentioning a brief overview, parameter descriptions, and what info is returned.
 Example: `initPins()` in `init.h`.